abd2re/ib-notes-save/Inertie.md

 *What is inertia*
 ?
 Inertia is the tendency of an object to resist changes to its state of motion.
-A given object maintains its [[Velocite|velocity]] unless acted upon by an unbalanced [[Force|force]]
+A given object maintains its [[Velocite|velocity]] unless acted upon by an unbalanced [[Force|force]].
 <!--SR:!2022-09-06,3,250-->